ocpi/ocpi/mod_sessions.md

 **Module Identifier: `sessions`**

 The Session object describes one charging session.
-The Session object is owned by the CPO back-end system, and can be GET from the CPO system, or push by the CPO to another system.
+The Session object is owned by the CPO back-end system, and can be GET from the CPO system, or pushed by the CPO to another system.

 ## 1. Flow and Lifecycle